Joseph-Alp/Chem-308-Portfolio/MLW8.md

 continue with the factoring with ease.
 As we are not pulling out anything being acted upon by a different Hamiltonian, we are in good shape.
 This is no different than pulling out a scalar.

-This our new, rewritten wave function that is equal to the operator that is used to operate on the original wave function.
-If we want to delve into the minutiae of how this new wave function would look like in MatLab, we can do this simply by studying our equation:
+Thus, (5) is our new, rewritten wave function that is equal to the operator that is used to operate on the original wave function.
+If we want to delve into the minutiae of how this new wave function would look like in MatLab, we can do this simply by studying our equation (5):

 We already know that the operator is the sum of two matrices:
 * The constants & the Hamiltonian operator